uchuuio/disbott/Readme.md

 - Set bot's currently playing (y)
 - With commands like `!lolcurrentgame=[summonername]` we should also `!lolcurrentgame=@[discorduser]` (y)
 - LCS Alerts
-- Maybe replace the current game message or add to it with a link to op.gg or something to see the full team.
-(Will need website I think)
+- Maybe replace the current game message or add to it with a link to op.gg or something to see the full team. (y)